Heila-Almogren/Eureka/README.md

 # Eureka

-Eureka is an initiative to spread innovation culture in
+Eureka is an initiative to spread innovation spirit of the next generation of inventors.

-//to be completed after project is done